 General Internal Medicine / Education / Multispecialty

-- American College of Physicians (ACP) – Louisiana, regional, and national meetings
+- American College of Physicians (ACP) – National and Louisiana Chapter

-- Society of General Internal Medicine (SGIM) – Southern Regional Meeting (SSGIM) and national
+- Society of General Internal Medicine (SGIM) – National and Southern Regional Meeting (SSGIM)

-- Midwest Clinical & Translational Research Meeting (CSCTR/TRICS)
+- Midwest Clinical & Translational Research Meeting (CSCTR)

 Cardiology